scalawithcats/scala-with-cats/src/pages/foldable-traverse/unapply.md

 It's obvious to us which unification method to choose.
 However, prior to Scala 2.12,
-an infamous compiler limitation called [SI-2712][link-si2712] prevented the type checker making this inferrence.
+an infamous compiler limitation called [SI-2712][link-si2712] prevented this inferrence.

 To work around this issue
-Cats includes a type class called `Unapply`, whose purpose is to hint to the compiler which parameters to "fix" to create a unary type constructor for a given type.
+Cats provides a utilitiy type class called `Unapply`, whose purpose is to tell the compiler which parameters to "fix" to create a unary type constructor for a given type.
-Cats provides instances of `Unapply` for all the common binary types:
+Cats provides instances of `Unapply` for the common binary types:
 `Either`, `Xor`, `Validated`, and `Function1`, and so on.
-The `Traverse` type class provides variants of `traverse` and `sequence`---called `traverseU` and `sequenceU`---that use `Unapply` to fix the problem and guide the compiler to the correct solution:
+`Traverse` provides variants of `traverse` and `sequence`---called `traverseU` and `sequenceU`---that use `Unapply` to guide the compiler to the correct solution:

 ```tut:book
 xors.sequenceU
 ```

 The inner workings of `Unapply` aren't particularly important--- all we need to know is that this tool is available to fix these kinds of problems.

 <div class="callout callout-info">